PhilipDaniels/gapix/NOTES.md

 - Trend analysis
 - Download as spreadsheet

 ## Plan
 - Do something with htmx and an API call
 - Get tracing and logging working into RAM
 - Shutdown axum when the window is closed: https://github.com/tokio-rs/axum/discussions/1500
 - Favicon

+## Tables
+- TAG: Name (PK), 200,300,400,500,600,1000,1200 etc. DIY, Calendar, Perm, Audax Auto-generate and auto-copy based on previous rides.
+- RIDE_TAG: Many-to-many for TAG to RIDE.
+- FILE: The raw data from a file upload.
+Contains a sha256 hash for uniqueness checking.
+- CONFIGURATION: Key,Value.
+  Saving configuration may recalculate all data.
+- VALIDATION_TYPE: DIY-MAND-GPS, DIY, e-Brevet, Brevet
+- RIDE: Id, FileId (FK), Name, Km, Points, Climb, StartTime etc.
+  EntryCost, EventNo, EventLink, Organiser
+  + Other derived fields currently in the XLSX.
+- RIDE_POINT: RideId, lat,long etc. - waypoints.
+- CONTROL: Id, Name, lat, long, Description, ToleranceCircle
+- RIDE_CONTROL: Many-to-many for CONTROL to RIDE_POINT
+- SEGMENT: Start, End, Name, SegmentType
+  A portion of a ride.
+  Master list of segments, either created by the user or previously detected.
+  Rides are split into segments.
+- SEGMENT_TYPE: WholeRide, Stage, Climb, Descent, Custom
+- RIDE_SEGMENT: Many-to-many for RIDE to SEGMENT.
+  This is what appears on the "Stages" tab in my XLSX.

+## Job System
+- JOB: Id, JobType, Data.
+  JobType says that type of processing is required.
+Data is the key of the data.
+  Processing a job may create further jobs.
+  Doing something such as uploading a file creates a job entry, which is then detected by the job processing system.
+Jobs are run in order.
+We want the ability to run in parallel too if at all possible.
+Probably some sort of actor system.
+- JOBTYPE (enum):
+  - ProcessAllFiles, ProcessFile.
+These take a raw FILE and produce a RIDE.
+    Maybe have extracting the points as a separate step from the analysis?
+    Analysis can be changed based on CONFIGURATION, but extracting the points is always the same.